eoinkelly/rails-relationship-examples/README.md

     15. [A]{1..N}------{0..N}[B] (flip of 12.)
     16. [A]{0..N}------{0..N}[B]

-Of the 16 possible combinations, there are only 10 unique combinations.
-We don't count a bidirectional that is just the reverse direction of some other bidirectional as being a unique kind of bidirectional.
+Of the 16 possible combinations, there are only 10 unique combinations if we remove relationships which differ only in their direction.

 These are the 10 unique kinds of bidirectional relationship possible: